magrathealabs/tripod/README.md

 Enables danger and pronto gems by default.
 If simplecov is installed danger-simplecov_json and pronto-simplecov gems are also installed.

+####Be sure to set up your Dangerfile to use the environment variables of your project.

 ## Development

 Run `rake test` or simply just `rake` to run tests.